amandeephy/StripTkMaps/README.md

 *Side Note* **If you clone from this repo please remove `venv/` and all of its contents *before* creating a virtual enviroment**

-I highly recommend setting up a virtual environment to not get conflicts between different versions of packages.
+Unless you know what you are doing, it is recommended to set up a virtual environment such as to not get conflicts between different versions of packages.

 You can create a virtual python virtual environment with: